ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Azure Information Protection (AIP) provides document and email classification labelling, and protections based on those labels, across hybrid environments.
 MCAS can be configured to scan for AIP classification labels and content inspection warning when new files are detected in connected apps.
 Additionally, MCAS can be configured to only scan labels and warning originating from its tenant, therefore ignoring labels from external tenants.

-#### Design Considerations

 To enable MCAS to inspect the content of files that have been protected by AIP it must be granted that permission in Azure AD.
 This is done via a guided activity initiated from the MCAS portal.

-#### Design Decisions

-The tables below describe the Azure Information Protection design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 78 Azure Information Protection Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---